 ETSU cemented its commitment to environmental responsibility and education in 2008, with the creation of the Department of Sustainability.
 Since the department's creation, it has sponsored many of the sustainable initiatives we see on campus today, including the Farmers Market, Move-out Collections, and the Community Garden which can be found at the BucRidge Apartments.

-Sherrod Library is committed to being a community that values diversity in our collections, among our users, and our employees.
-The free and open exchange of information and experiences is a critical first step in helping all of us gain a greater understanding of what it means to be a unique individual in a very diverse world.
+Sherrod Library is committed to being a community that values a wide range of perspectives in our collections, among our patrons, and our employees.
+The free and open exchange of information and experiences is a critical first step in helping all of us gain a greater understanding of what it means to be a unique individual.
 It is with this hope that we present these library resources relating to the LGBTQIA+ experience.

 In this guide you will discover information about our collections and spaces relating to LGBTQIA+ library resources.